-Sonoma Chicken Salad comprised of chicken, grapes, pecans, onion, and celery, all tossed with a creamy poppy seed dressing.
+Sonoma Chicken Salad made with chicken, grapes, pecans, onion, and celery, all tossed with a creamy poppy seed dressing.
 This isn’t your typical chicken salad.
 This one is sweet, savory, and crunchy all in one bite.

 I spotted this Sonoma chicken salad in the deli case at Whole Foods.
 I never tried it before and refused to pay the exorbitant amount of money they wanted per pound.
-One day, as I walked past that display case looking at all the delicious looking prepared foods, I noticed it was on sale.
-That particular combination of ingredients intrigued me.
-Grapes in chicken salad?
+But I was intrigued by the unusual ingredients, so I bought a just a scoop to give it a try.

-It was good!
-A tiny bit too sweet, but that can be adjusted when making my own.
+It was good but a little too sweet.
+I knew I could make it better.
 Recreating dishes at home is my hobby and it’s pretty simple when the ingredients are listed on the container.

 First, you need to poach the chicken breasts.
 Simply place the chicken breasts in a skillet or a saucepan with enough water to cover.
-Adding some apple cider vinegar and salt will add flavor to the chicken while it’s poaching.
+Adding some apple cider vinegar and salt will give flavor to the chicken while it’s poaching.
 Once it comes to a boil, remove from heat and cover the pan.
 Do not remove the cover because you’ll let out all the steam which is needed to cook the chicken.
-Let it sit for 20 – 30 minutes depending on what size chicken breasts you’re using.
+Let it sit for 20 - 30 minutes depending on what size chicken breasts you’re using.